Knewton/Zoidberg/EXAMPLE.md

     WRB      	JJ       	NNS      	VBD      	PRP      	VBP      	IN       	DT       	NN       	.

 ## Problem inference
-    I think this problem is about Pigpen and Pigpen's friends exchanging rocks and asks a single question.
+    I think this problem is about Pigpen and Pigpen's friends comparing or exchanging rocks and asks a single question.

 ## Parsed problem
     Pigpen                  	had                     	some                    	rocks                   	.